cipherboy/fa/docs/dfa.md

     state.
   - It has a single start state,
   - It has a set of accepting states.
- - While most machines are little endian, we use big-endian representations of integers to increase readability.
+ - While most machines that our DFAs are executed on are are little endian, we use big-endian representations of integers to increase human readability. in our examples.
   - We use 1-byte, 2-byte, 4-byte, and 8-byte integer values; all are
     unsigned.